-All pull requests must meet PEP8 compatibility
+All pull requests must meet PEP8 / pylint compatibility or a good reason not to follow it.

 7.8 Tests

 Pull requests will be easier to review and understand if they contain automated tests for the functionality changed.
 As such, pull requests with tests are more likely to be accepted more quickly.